Aruuunn/blogmon/README.md

 # Blogmon

-A npm package to fetch (or paginate) blog posts from many blog post publishing websites.
+A npm package to fetch (or **paginate**) blog posts from many blog post publishing websites.
 Currently supports _only_ dev.to and hashnode.com

 > Gotta get'em all!

+Blogmon is  a fork of [blogtraversy](https://github.com/ArunMurugan78/blogmon).

 ## Installation